Rosuav/MustardMine/README.md

   for this purpose.
   - Maybe after sending a scheduled tweet, format a message for chat with the link?
 Could be handy for a few channels.
-    - The link itself is available inside send_tweet() but isn't currently used anywhere.
+    - The link itself is part of send_tweet()'s return value, fwiw.
     - Could become another of the defaults in the twitter_cfg dialog.
 * Get someone on a Mac to test things in Safari
   - The <dialog> tag isn't officially supported.
 Is my monkeypatch enough?